tensorflow/tensorflow/tensorflow/docs_src/performance/xla/operation_semantics.md

 operation from a data shape to a target shape.
 The dimensions must match, and the conversion is an element-wise one; e.g. `s32` elements become `f32` elements via bitcast routine.
-Bitcast is implemented as a low-level cast, so machines with different floating point representations will give different results.
+Bitcast is implemented as a low-level cast, so machines with different floating-point representations will give different results.

 <b> `BitcastConvertType(operand, new_element_type)` </b>